endofhome/shiny-shiny-shiny-boots-of-leather/README.md

 ### What do I need to run it?
 * kotlin
+* Any necessary third-party accounts/API access configured (depending on the jobs being run)
 * The configuration values required for each job.
 These can be provided in files in the `credentials` directory or as environment variables.
 There is a `JOB_SPEC.md` file in the package for each job.
 See the example of the GmailForwarder job [here](src/main/kotlin/jobs/GmailForwarderJob/JOB_SPEC.md).

 ### How do I run it?